2012–13 UEFA Europa League group stage

 The 2012–13 UEFA Europa League group stage featured 48 teams: the 7 automatic qualifiers, the 31 winners of the play-off round, and the 10 losing teams from the Champions League play-off round.

 The teams were drawn into twelve groups of four, and played each other home-and-away in a round-robin format.
 The top two teams in each group advanced to the round of 32, where they were joined by the eight third-placed teams from the Champions League group stage.

-Seeding
+Teams

 The draw for the group stage was held on 31 August 2012, 13:00 CEST (UTC+2), at Grimaldi Forum, Monaco.

 Teams were seeded into four pots based on their 2012 UEFA club coefficients.
 The title holders, Atlético Madrid, were automatically seeded into Pot 1.